IRCC-ca/ds-sdc/packages/ds/core/README.md

 A css reset is not currently expected or required, if you are experiencing an unexpected visual bug, please submit a Bug.
 This package is intended to apply with minimal effort based on HTML tags and minimal use of class selectors to reduce overhead in existing projects.
 As this project is a work in progress, usage of multiple design systems is recommended, so long as they don't visually conflict.
-If you find an issue, [please submit a Bug or Feature Request on our Github](https://github.com/IRCC-ca/ds-sdc/issues/new/choose) and add the `core` tag
+If you find an issue, [please submit a Bug or Feature Request on our Github](https://github.com/IRCC-ca/ds-sdc/issues/new/choose) and add the `core` tag.